DataStrategist/linuxRstuff/README.md

 git rm --cached -r .Rproj.user
 ```

+`git commit --allow-empty -m "Trigger Build"` allows an empty commit that can be used to just retrigger CI/CD stuff w/out adding content.

 ## Dropbox
 Following the instructions [here](https://www.dropbox.com/en_GB/install-linux) are pretty painless... except if you want to perform a selective sync.
 In that case, make sure you install the `dropbox.py` they recommend, and keep in mind these two commands: